I dunno how many people have said this to you.

 But it’s easy to spot “a gay” isn’t it.

-By the way they dress and how they behave.
+By how they dress and how they behave.
 The media is there to help identify them, portraying stereotypes in all their grotesque glory.

 It’s a bit like the way we perceive gender